Discovery of the neutron: Nature of the neutron

 where md,p,n refer to the deuteron, proton, or neutron mass, and "b.e." is the binding energy.
-The masses of the deuteron and proton were known; Chadwick and Goldhaber used values 2.0142 u and 1.0081 u, respectively.
+The masses of the deuteron and proton were known; Chadwick and Goldhaber used values 2.0142 Da and 1.0081 Da, respectively.
 They found that the neutron's mass was slightly greater than the mass of the proton 1.0084 Da or 1.0090 Da, depending on the precise value used for the deuteron mass.
 The mass of the neutron was too large to be a proton–electron composite, and the neutron was therefore identified as an elementary particle.
 Chadwick and Goldhaber predicted that a free neutron would be able to decay into a proton, electron, and neutrino (beta decay).

 Neutron physics in the 1930s

 Soon after the discovery of the neutron, indirect evidence suggested the neutron had an unexpected non-zero value for its magnetic moment.
 Attempts to measure the neutron's magnetic moment originated with the discovery by Otto Stern in 1933 in Hamburg that the proton had an anomalously large magnetic moment.
 By 1934 groups led by Stern, now in Pittsburgh, and I. I. Rabi in New York had independently deduced that the magnetic moment of the neutron was negative and unexpectedly large by measuring the magnetic moments of the proton and deuteron.
 Values for the magnetic moment of the neutron were also determined by Robert Bacher (1933) at Ann Arbor and I.Y.
 Tamm and S.A.
 Altshuler (1934) in the Soviet Union from studies of the hyperfine structure of atomic spectra.
-By the late 1930s accurate values for the magnetic moment of the neutron had been deduced by the Rabi group using measurements employing newly developed nuclear magnetic resonance techniques.
+By the late 1930s, accurate values for the magnetic moment of the neutron had been deduced by the Rabi group, using measurements employing newly developed nuclear magnetic resonance techniques.
 The large value for the proton's magnetic moment and the inferred negative value for the neutron's magnetic moment were unexpected and raised many questions.

 The discovery of the neutron immediately gave scientists a new tool for probing the properties of atomic nuclei.
 Alpha particles had been used over the previous decades in scattering experiments, but such particles, which are helium nuclei, have +2 charge.
 This charge makes it difficult for alpha particles to overcome the Coulomb repulsive force and interact directly with the nuclei of atoms.
 Since neutrons have no electric charge, they do not have to overcome this force to interact with nuclei.
 Almost coincident with their discovery, neutrons were used by Norman Feather, Chadwick's colleague and protege, in scattering experiments with nitrogen.
-Feather was able to show that neutrons interacting with nitrogen nuclei scattered to protons or induced nitrogen to disintegrate to form boron with the emission of an alpha particle.
+Feather was able to demonstrate that neutrons interacting with nitrogen nuclei scattered to protons or induced nitrogen to disintegrate to form boron with the emission of an alpha particle.
 Feather was therefore the first to show that neutrons produce nuclear disintegrations.